ibm-cloud-docs/vpc/file_storage_vpc_replication.md

 [Select availability]{: tag-green} Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability.
 When you create file shares with regional availability, data is automatically replicated throughout the region, so you don't need to set up replication pairs in the same region.
 Cross-regional replication of regional file shares is not supported in this release.

-Currently, cross-regional replication for zonal file shares is not supported in the Chennai - Airtel and Mumbai - Airtel regions.
-{: restriction}

 ## Replication overview
 {: #fs-replication-overview}